henrikstengaard/hstwb-installer/README.md

 **10. View readme**

-Click "View readme" to show readme for packages that are included in package installation.
+Click "View Readme" to view readme for packages that are included in the package installation.

 This is optional and can be skipped.

 ![run_self_install_11.png](screenshots/run_self_install_11.png?raw=true)

-Click on a package to view it's readme for a package.
+Click on a package to view it's readme.

 For example EAB WHDLoad Games AGA Menu is clicked showing it's Amiga guide readme description and screenshots.